bakano98/CS4222-Project/report.md

 7. A variable to track the state, `state`
    This keeps track of whether this particular node is in either `ABSENT` or `DETECT` state

+Similarly, the **REQUESTER** needs to keep track of certain information from the sender.
+Thus, we created a similar struct to the above named `sender_store_struct`.
+While these two structs are similar, they serve similar purposes, they are **not the same**, since they keep track of different things.

 ---

 ### Neighbour Discovery Logic